FREE SHIPPING on orders of $85 or more

 Pronunciation, rather than spelling, guided scribes and church officials when recording names during the Middle Ages.
 This practice often resulted in one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Hagen are preserved in these old documents.
 The various spellings of the name that were found include Hagan, Hegan, Hagen, O'Hagan and others.

-More information is included under the topic Early Hagen Notables in all our PDF Extended History products.
+More information is included under the topic Early Hagen Notables in all our PDF Extended History products and printed products wherever possible.

 During the 19th century thousands of impoverished Irish families made the long journey to British North America and the United States.
 These people were leaving a land that had become beset with poverty, lack of opportunity, and hunger.
 In North America, they hoped to find land, work, and political and religious freedoms.
 Although the majority of the immigrants that survived the long sea passage did make these discoveries, it was not without much perseverance and hard work: by the mid-19th century land suitable for agriculture was short supply, especially in British North America, in the east; the work available was generally low paying and physically taxing construction or factory work; and the English stereotypes concerning the Irish, although less frequent and vehement, were, nevertheless, present in the land of freedom, liberty, and equality for all men.
 The largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 Research into passenger and immigration lists has brought forth evidence of the early members of the Hagen family in North America:

-Hagen Settlers in the United States in the 18th Century
+Hagen Settlers in United States in the 18th Century

-Hagen Settlers in the United States in the 19th Century
+Hagen Settlers in United States in the 19th Century

 The Hagen Family Crest was acquired from the Houseofnames.com archives.
 The Hagen Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.